Cassa-sys/CSC325ClassProject/user_personas/developer.md

 # Developer

+Jace Higdon

 ## Role in the project

-The creators of the website.
+The team members responsible for designing, coding, and maintaining the software

 ## Demographics